 The Applied Educational Neuroscience (AEN) certification program is specifically designed to meet the needs of educators, social workers, counselors, mental health practitioners, parent, and anyone who sits beside our children and youth.
 The certification is intended to provide graduate and post graduate students with an opportunity to become acquainted with the theoretical and empirical literature of educational neuroscience, social and affective neurosciences, adversities (individual and community) trauma and how the brain and nervous system are impacted and develop through the continuum of adversity and trauma.
 Trauma and adversity influence behaviors, relationships, and academic acquisition.
 This 9-credit hour track aligns with the Indiana Developmental Standards for educators.
 The program consists of three content courses, each three credits, with the final course designed as a practicum for creating a specific project, template, or professional development within this area.
 The first and second course must be taken before the third practicum course as graduate non-degree and degree status.

-This certification specifically addresses the research, the application of the research in the areas of brain and nervous system development, adversity and how emotional social and cognitive development are disrupted by these adversities and trauma.
-The AEN certification will also deeply explore the resiliency and the post traumatic growth mindset of brain reparation and healing because of intentional connection and emotional protective factors that buffer an individual’s experiences when adversity and trauma occur.
+This certification specifically addresses the research, the application of the research in the areas of the brain and nervous system development, adversity and how emotional social, and cognitive development are disrupted by these adversities and trauma.
+The AEN certification will also deeply explore the resiliency and the post-traumatic growth mindset of brain and nervous system reparation and healing because of intentional co-regulation and connection and emotional protective factors that buffer an individual’s experiences when adversity and trauma occur.
 Through these experiences, we quickly form a cohort learning community.

-Applications will begin being accepted in late fall or early winter of the 2021-2022 academic year for next year’s cohort.
-We currently have graduate students from 16 states and two countries, and we hope to continue cultivating a growing interest and enrollment for Applied Educational Neuroscience.
-The application deadline for the 2021-2022 academic year is May 27, 2022.
-Any applications submitted after this time will be considered for the 2022-2023 academic year.
-The 2022-2023 application opens July 1, 2022.
+Applications are accepted beginning in late fall or early winter of the 2022-2023 academic year for next year’s cohort.
+The application deadline for the 2023-2024 academic year is May 31, 2023.
+Any applications submitted after this time will be considered for the following academic year.

 - An application for graduate admission sent to Admissions